Reception - Robins & Wrens

 Reading books will be changed on Tuesdays and Fridays each week.
 Please put your child's reading book inside their reading record and then into the class box in the morning if you would like it to be changed.

 Physical Development & P.E.

 In the EYFS, we develop children's gross (large) and fine (small) motor skills through a range of physical opportunities provided both indoors and outdoors.
 We cover spatial awareness, negotiating space, ball skills, ways of travelling, learning to throw and catch with precision, manipulating small resources to achieve a goal and developing an effective pencil grip.
-All of this can be covered during our usual provision; therefore, we do not start formal P.E. lessons until the Summer Term and children will not need P.E. kit until then.
+All of this can be covered during our usual provision.

 Trips and Visits

 In Reception, we enrich the children's learning through a range of visits and visitors into school.
 For example, in the past few years we have explored our local area with a walk to the local post box and to Woodston Library.
-Wood Green Animal Shelter came in to help us learn how to look after pets and Railworld visited to teach us about the history of our local railways and a certain blue engine called Thomas.
-We visit Sacrewell Farm around Christmas time and explored the wild outdoors in the summer time at Fineshade Woods, building dens, creating natural art and doing minibeast relays!
+Wood Green Animal Shelter came in to help us learn how to look after pets and representatives of Nene Valley Railway have visited to teach us about the history of our school site, local railways and the old sugar beet factory.
+In previous years we have visited Sacrewell Farm at Christmas time and have explored the wild outdoors in the summer time at Fineshade Woods, building dens, creating natural art and doing minibeast relays!
 Our trips can change each year depending on our learning projects.

 Christmas Production: At Christmas, all children in the phase perform a nativity, full of songs and dances.
 Please don’t miss it!